Upper Copper/Upper Susitna Fishing Report

 Chitina Personal Use Fishery

-- The Chitina Subdistrict personal use dip net salmon fishery will open for a 72-hour period from 6:00 p.m.
-Thursday June 13th through 6:00 p.m.
-Sunday, June 16th.
+- The Chitina Subdistrict personal use dip net salmon fishery opens at 6:00 p.m.
+Thursday, June 13 and will remain open through midnight Sunday, June 23.

 - Dip netters may retain one king salmon during this period.

-- McCarthy Road has reopened to intermittent travel after being closed Sunday and Monday near its start in Chitina due to a collapsed portion just past the cut.
-Drivers should expect extended delays while roadway repairs take place.
+- McCarthy Road has reopened.
 Check Alaska 511 for current road status and updates.

 Glennallen Subdistrict Subsistence Fishery